lnicastro/DIF/README.md

 sudo make install
 ```

-**Note:** if you compiled MySQL in a build directory rather than in its root source directory, then you have to pass this to ``configure``, e.g. if you used the subdirectory `Build`:
+**Note:** if you run `cmake` / compiled MySQL in a build directory rather than in its root source directory,
+then you have to pass this to `configure`; e.g. if you used the subdirectory `Build`:
 ```
 ./configure --with-mysql-source=/path_to/mysql-5.7.24/Build
 ```

 ## Installing DIF facilities in MySQL
-`dif` is a Perl script used to perform various DIF-related tasks.
+`dif` is a DIF provided Perl script used to perform various DIF-related tasks.
 It uses the Perl `DBI/DBD-MySQL` modules to communicate with the MySQL server.
 First of all be sure you have these modules installed.
 You can install them using `cpan DBD::mysql` or the OS specific command.